-You will be given a follow-up appointment before you leave the hospital.
+You will receive a follow up appointment in the post.
 In some cases, a course of radiotherapy may be necessary after surgery.
 Your doctor will explain to you if and when this is necessary, depending on your results.
 This can take up to two weeks and you may be called back to clinic to discuss this further.